mbj4668/csv/README.md

 ## Features

   - Handles utf8 data (RFC 4180 only defines 7-bit ascii).
-  - Accepts lines ending in LF only (RFC 4180 only defines CR LF as line ending).
+  - Accepts lines ending in LF (RFC 4180 only defines CR LF as line ending).
   - Configurable separator character, default comma (,).
   - Can be configured to ignore comments, i.e., lines starting with hash (#).